What is it?

 non-interactively with the command line options

---allow-unsupported-windows Allow old, unsupported Windows versions -a --arch architecture to install (x86_64 or x86) -C --categories Specify entire categories to install -o --delete-orphans remove orphaned packages -A --disable-buggy-antivirus Disable known or suspected buggy anti virus software packages during execution. -D --download Download from internet -f --force-current select the current version for all packages -h --help print help -I --include-source Automatically include source download -i --ini-basename Use a different basename, e.g. "foo", instead of "setup" -U --keep-untrusted-keys Use untrusted keys and retain all -L --local-install Install from local directory -l --local-package-dir Local package directory -m --mirror-mode Skip availability check when installing from local directory (requires local directory to be clean mirror!) -B --no-admin Do not check for and enforce running as Administrator -d --no-desktop Disable creation of desktop shortcut -r --no-replaceonreboot Disable replacing in-use files on next reboot. -n --no-shortcuts Disable creation of desktop and start menu shortcuts -N --no-startmenu Disable creation of start menu shortcut -X --no-verify Don't verify setup.ini signatures -O --only-site Ignore all sites except for -s -M --package-manager Semi-attended chooser-only mode -P --packages Specify packages to install -p --proxy HTTP/FTP proxy (host:port) -Y --prune-install prune the installation to only the requested packages -K --pubkey URL of extra public key file (gpg format) -q --quiet-mode Unattended setup mode -c --remove-categories Specify categories to uninstall -x --remove-packages Specify packages to uninstall -R --root Root installation directory -S --sexpr-pubkey Extra public key in s-expr format -s --site Download site -u --untrusted-keys Use untrusted keys from last-extrakeys -g --upgrade-also also upgrade installed packages --user-agent User agent string for HTTP requests -v --verbose Verbose output -W --wait When elevating, wait for elevated child process
+--allow-unsupported-windows Allow old, unsupported Windows versions -a --arch Architecture to install (x86_64 or x86) -C --categories Specify entire categories to install -o --delete-orphans Remove orphaned packages -A --disable-buggy-antivirus Disable known or suspected buggy anti virus software packages during execution. -D --download Download packages from internet only -f --force-current Select the current version for all packages -h --help Print help -I --include-source Automatically install source for every package installed -i --ini-basename Use a different basename, e.g. "foo", instead of "setup" -U --keep-untrusted-keys Use untrusted keys and retain all -L --local-install Install packages from local directory only -l --local-package-dir Local package directory -m --mirror-mode Skip package availability check when installing from local directory (requires local directory to be clean mirror!) -B --no-admin Do not check for and enforce running as Administrator -d --no-desktop Disable creation of desktop shortcut -r --no-replaceonreboot Disable replacing in-use files on next reboot. -n --no-shortcuts Disable creation of desktop and start menu shortcuts -N --no-startmenu Disable creation of start menu shortcut -X --no-verify Don't verify setup.ini signatures --no-version-check Suppress checking if a newer version of setup is available --old-keys Enable old cygwin.com keys -O --only-site Do not download mirror list.
+Only use sites specified with -s. -M --package-manager Semi-attended chooser-only mode -P --packages Specify packages to install -p --proxy HTTP/FTP proxy (host:port) -Y --prune-install Prune the installation to only the requested packages -K --pubkey URL or absolute path of extra public key file (RFC4880 format) -q --quiet-mode Unattended setup mode -c --remove-categories Specify categories to uninstall -x --remove-packages Specify packages to uninstall -R --root Root installation directory -S --sexpr-pubkey Extra DSA public key in s-expr format -s --site Download site URL -u --untrusted-keys Use untrusted saved extra keys -g --upgrade-also Also upgrade installed packages --user-agent User agent string for HTTP requests -v --verbose Verbose output -V --version Show version -W --wait When elevating, wait for elevated child process

 Can I install Cygwin without administrator rights?